RasppleII/a2server/docs/ivanx/index.md

 ## A2SERVER

 A2SERVER lets you use a [Raspberry Pi][1], or almost any other computer, to serve files to Apple IIgs and enhanced IIe computers on your network.
-You\'ll also be able to boot into GS/OS or ProDOS 8 directly from tne network (no drives needed).
-A2SERVER has been designed to be as easy to set up and use as possible, and it\'s free.
+You'll also be able to boot into GS/OS or ProDOS 8 directly from tne network (no drives needed).
+A2SERVER has been designed to be as easy to set up and use as possible, and it's free.

 <!--
 A2SERVER is available as a Raspberry Pi installer, or a virtual machine which